bigjosh/Vibe-V2/README.md

 User Interface
 --------------
-When initially powered up, the device enters a test mode where the LEDs blink back and forth.
-Test mode is terminated by either a button press or a 10 second timeout, after which the device enters normal off state and waits for a button press.
-This test mode lets you verify that both LEDs and button are working.

 Device is normally in a low-power off state.

 Each press of the button steps to the next speed setting.
 There are 3 speed settings (low, medium, high) and 4th button press returns to off state.